Building a Homesite

-Those temporary shelters have been used by so many people throughout history that it’s one of the experiences I wanted to have and I still do, but right now I’m not counting on much of anything.
+Those temporary shelters have been used by so many people throughout history that it’s one of the experiences I wanted to have, and I still do, but right now I’m not counting on much of anything.
 [Oliver was largely bedridden at the time of these interviews.]

 Spruce tends to throw a lot of sparks, so I saved my birch and poplar which throw fewer sparks for the open fire in the middle of the lavvu.
-Also the smoke is not as toxic as the spruce smoke.
+Also, the smoke is not as toxic as the spruce smoke.
 Willow doesn’t have a very toxic smoke either.

 Knowing the skills to build a fire under a variety of conditions is essential when one lives out.
-Wood available to burn can be wet, or unseasoned, fire-starter material can be scarce, temperatures can be freezingly cold turning your fingers numb.
+Wood available to burn can be wet, or unseasoned, fire-starter material can be scarce, temperatures can be freezingly cold, turning your fingers numb.

-The essential ingredients for fire are fuel, heat and oxygen.
+The essential ingredients for fire are fuel, heat, and oxygen.
 In my area the source of fuel is wood gathered from the surrounding trees, heat is initially provided by a match or lighter, and oxygen is made available by laying out the kindling sticks to allow air flow.
 The kindling is stacked closely enough together to prevent breeze from blowing through them too strongly and putting the fire out, but with enough space to allow air to feed the fire.

 It is best to carry a lighter and a candle with you whenever you are out.
-I also carry birch bark for fire starter.
+I also carry birch bark for the fire starter.

 The outer bark of paper birch peels right off and ignites easily.
 (Image credit 86)